IRS Collection Notices

 The "due date" on the notice is simply the date through which the IRS has calculated interest.
 We all think that the IRS has super-computers that track our every move, but the reality is that they don't even have the computing power to calculate your balance in real-time.
 Instead, they run the calculation just before the notice is printed.
 With few exceptions, the only "penalty" for paying late is that a little interest will accrue.
 In fact, balances of less than $10 are usually written off as rounding error.

 The IRS always sends letters to the last known address with duplicate copies to both spouses.
-Failure to respond or claiming non-receipt does not stop the IRS from taking action.
+Failure to respond or claiming non-receipt does not stop the IRS from taking action or proceeding to the next step.
 It's always best to sign for certified mail and get copies to us for review as timely as possible.

 In February 2022, the IRS stopped sending collection notices.
-Penalties continued to accrue and refunds were offset, but none of the usual letters were sent.
+Penalties continued to accrue and refunds were offset, but none of the usual letters were sent for several years.
 This led many to mistakenly believe that their balance had been written off.
 Now that notices have resumed, taxpayers have a better, more realistic idea where they stand.

 Here is a list of typical IRS notices along with a general time frame and what they mean: